Cynthia Bailey Lee: Activism for women in tech

 Lee is outspoken about issues that face women and minorities in technology.
 She wrote guidelines for other instructors in her department to help them foster a more inclusive community, including using gender-neutral language and examples.
 She encouraged instructors to give additional encouragement and attention to women and minorities.
 She is also for promoting conversations about faith, ethics, and tech culture.

-Lee spoke at a Stanford LDS convocation, exhorting students to remember the needs of people outside of their work meetings, and used Esther as an example of someone who stood up for people who had less power than she did.
+Lee spoke at a Stanford convocation for Latter-day Saint students, exhorting them to remember the needs of people outside of their work meetings, and used Esther as an example of someone who stood up for people who had less power than she did.
 She also hosted a coding workshop for young women and girls.